Chronology of the Bible: New Testament

 By the late 200s/early 300s AD, the 27 NT books were widely accepted.

-2 Peter was helped by the fact that the Apostolic Fathers accepted it (Clement of Rome even quoted it), and because it is thematically similar to 1 Peter.
+2 Peter was helped by the fact that the Apostolic Fathers accepted it (Clement of Rome notably references it), and because it is thematically similar to 1 Peter.
 Additionally, 2 and 3 John are similar in style to 1 John, which helped their case as all being written by the same person.
-James and Jude were seldom questioned as being authentic, rather the church decided that they didn’t contradict the message of Christianity (James isn’t preaching works-based salvation, while Jude’s quotation of the Apocrypha isn’t heretical).
+James and Jude were accepted because they didn’t contradict the message of Christianity (James isn’t preaching works-based salvation, but rather that works should be the fruit of strong faith, and Jude’s quotation of the Apocrypha was deemed acceptable).

 IN SHORT: The 27 Books of the New Testament were accepted based on apostolic origin, and by ensuring that they didn’t contract other books of the Bible.